PierreCPE/IAC_Modern_Data_Stack/ingest/airbyte/terraform-airbyte-ingestion/README.md

 # Terraform Airbyte Ingestion

 This project demonstrates how to automate data ingestion using Airbyte with Terraform.
 It creates a data pipeline from a Faker source to an Azure Blob Storage destination (using Azurite for local development).
+WIP !! : The project also tries to pull from GCS to put in zurite to fit the use case projet tremplin

 ## Overview